 [Section 38 amended by No. 24 of 1998 s.
 45; No. 10 of 2001 s.
 88; No. 35 of 2003 s.
 139.]

-39. Evidence generally
+39. Evidentiary provisions for charges of offences

 (1) In any proceedings under this Act or for an offence under The Criminal Code —

-(a) it shall not be necessary to prove the appointment of the Minister or a member of the Commission, and all courts and persons acting judicially shall take judicial notice of a signature attached or appended to a document purporting to be issued under this Act if the signature purports to be that of a person who at the relevant time is or was the holder of such an office, unless the contrary is proved;
+(a) it shall not be necessary to prove the appointment of the Minister or a member of the Commission, and all courts and persons acting judicially shall take judicial notice of a signature attached or appended to a document purporting to be issued under this Act if the signature purports to be that of a person who at the relevant time is or was the holder of such an office, unless the contrary is proved; and